Dkpalea/favr/README.md

 - We've used Webpack with React in order to bundle all of our javascript and style files.
 These files are exported to the single minified file `favr-final-project/applications/favr/static/js/default_index.js` (style files exist as objects within this bundle).
 - To recompile this bundle, run `npm run build` from the React root directory.
 - To run a development server (irrespective of Web2Py) run `npm start` from the React root directory.
 This will host at `localhost:8080`.
 Keep in mind that this development server is kept in memory and does not read from the bundle file mentioned in the fourth bullet above.
-EDIT: Won't work on current branch (last minute global var changes that haven't been updated in the index that this server uses)
+EDIT: Won't work in current branch (last minute global var changes that haven't been updated in the index that this server uses)

 **Organization and Execution**